sickozell/SickoCV/README.md

 In this menu there are options to clear all the slots or the root folder.
 It is also used to apply settings to all the slots: Zoom, Lightboxes color and time fading.

+#### SLOT CONTEXT MENU
+Right clicking on led area (drumPlayer) or display area (drumPlayer+ drumPlayerXtra) opens slot context menu with following options:
+- Load Sample (opens file dialog to load a sample in the slot)
+- Samples Browser (if a root sample folder is set on the general context menu, this submenu is enabled to navigate through directories)
+- Current sample (shows sample name when a sample is loaded)
+- Clear (clears slot)
+- Swap Slot with (swaps slot sample with the selected one)
+- Copy Slot to (duplicates slot sample to the selected one)

+**drumPlayerXtra** further options:
+- Zoom Waveform (zooms the waveform from start to end (full), half, quarter, eighth of the sample length)
+- Light Box color (if Light Boxes option is enabled in the general context menu, a predefined color or a custom one can be set here)
+- Light Box Fade (Fade time of Light Boxes is set here: Slow (0.5s), Normal (0.25s), Fast (0.1s)

 ## Parking
 ### Set of unconnected inputs and outputs just to park unused cables